Understanding Einstein’s Special Relativity Physics

 Bar’s line of Simultaneity

-For Bar, what events are simultaneous with O, Central Station at noon?
+What events for Bar are simultaneous with O, Central Station at noon?
 For example, does she see the Queen Street (Glasgow’s other main terminus) noon train (on my clock) departing at noon as well?

 Bar’s line of simultaneity for the Central noon train